badlydrawnrob/python-playground/building-with-fast-api/README.md

 [^1]: "I would not recommend using directory names in `.python-version` files or using a custom virtual environment name in a project."

-[^2]: There's two ways to do this.
-Either call `uvicorn subfolder.file:app` and make sure your modules use `from subfolder.file` names, OR `cd` into the correct folder and run Uvicorn from there!
+[^2]: MongoDB is a an arse to setup (especially for beginners), more hassle than SQLite (and possibly Postgres easier also).
+The code in chapters `06`/`07` and above also starts to get Pythonic (class methods rather than functional style) and I see diminishing returns from learning in the MongoDB style.

 [^3]: I find Postman too flippin' complicated to use.
 Insomnia is another option.

 [^4]: `jinja` code adds a bit more complexity to your API code.
 Seems great for small setups but could prove a liability with complicated forms and UI.
 For now, handle most of the complexity with Elm lang and look into HTMX or static site generators for blog posts and FAQs.
 Possibly handle `User` admin with FastApi.

+[^5]: There's two ways to do this.
+Either call `uvicorn subfolder.file:app` and make sure your modules use `from subfolder.file` names, OR `cd` into the correct folder and run Uvicorn from there!